yudiz-ritikapatel/bannerslider-extension/README.md

 You will now be prompted to choose a MediaType.
 There are two options available:

 - Image/Video (From Your Device): This option allows you to upload image or video files directly from your device.
-- External Video (YouTube Video Link): Select this option to include a YouTube video by providing its link.
+- External Video (External Video Link): Select this option to include a External video by providing its link.

 After making your MediaType selection and fill other Fields,save the banner.